When to Split Dahlia Tubers - Now or Later?

 Should you divide dahlias right after digging them up?

-First, Iβd like to acknowledge that there are hundreds of ways you can do anything (especially garden-related tasks), and quite frankly, there is no ONE right or wrong way for you to approach dahlias at the end of the season.
+First, Iβd like to acknowledge that there are hundreds of ways you can do anything (especially garden-related tasks), and quite frankly, there is no one right or wrong way for you to approach dahlias at the end of the season.
 This includes digging, splitting, and storing dahlia tubers.
 There are definitely mistakes youβll want to avoid when storing dahlia tubers, that is for sure; however, when it comes to the timing of splitting them, Iβm not going to judge for you whether you should do it right away or not.

 The ONLY reason I split dahlia tubers right after digging them is because I have thousands of tubers to store and split/divide.
 I split as many as I can right away because that means less mess later on, when I have to split the remainder of them during winter months.